 How long does it take to transfer shares from beneficial to registered ownership?

-We can't usually tell how long has passed between a shareholder's request to transfer shares to direct ownership and the request being passed to us by the intermediary but, once we receive it, we should process it fully by the end of the next working day.
+We can't usually tell how much time has passed between a shareholder's request to transfer shares to registered ownership and the request being passed to us by the intermediary but, once we receive it, we should process it fully by the end of the next working day.

 Are you notified when a shareholder asks an intermediary to transfer shares to registered ownership through Computershare?